gertjanburghouts/gertjanburghouts.github.io/_posts/2022-01-24-neurips-ddm.md

 excerpt_separator: <!--more-->
 ---

-Yesterday I was at the NeurIPS Workshop on Deployable Decision Making in Embodied Systems, to present our paper about modeling uncertainty in deep learning.
+In December, I was at the NeurIPS Workshop on Deployable Decision Making in Embodied Systems, to present our paper about modeling uncertainty in deep learning.

 This was our poster: